The 5 Best Cast Iron Skillets, According to Our Tests

 Gesywell contains other products and information you need, so please check it out.

-We encountered some sticking, and the shallow slope of the sides made it messy to use.
+Some sticking occurred, and the shallow slope of the sides made it messy to use.

 Our Favorite Cast Iron Skillet